kjergens/polyfun-1.1.0/README.md

     * Constants always last.
     * Sorts atoms alphanumerically.
 Ignores the numerical coefficient.
 E.g. This is a sorted Coef: 2a_1+8b_1+1.
 * Added Junit tests
+* Added Polynomial.evaluateToNumber() and supporting methods because evaluate returned a Coef object, which was not intuitive.
 * Added class diagrams (see below).

 ![class diagrams](class_diagrams.png)